Book Review: The Kindness Challenge by Shaunti Feldhahn

 I want to thank Blogging for Books for my review copy of this book, but my opinions are my own.

 First, I am a child of God, adopted into His family through the blood of His Son Jesus Christ.
-Second, I am helpmeet to my husband John of fifteen years.
-Third, I am mother to Sarah Beth who is nine years old, to Daniel who turned eight in February, to Rachel who turned six at the end of January, to Mary who turned four in December, and to Hannah who was born in February.
+Second, I am helpmeet to my husband John of sixteen years.
+Third, I am mother to Sarah Beth who is ten years old, to Daniel who turned nine in February, to Rachel who turned seven at the end of January, to Mary who turned five in December, and to Hannah who turned one in February.